 Prof. Changsheng Xu, Chinese Academy of Sciences, China

-Dr. Xu is a Professor in National Lab of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences and Executive Director of China-Singapore Institute of Digital Media.
+Changsheng Xu is a professor of Institute of Automation, Chinese Academy of Sciences.
 His research interests include multimedia content analysis/indexing/retrieval, pattern recognition and computer vision.
-He has hold 30 granted/pending patents and published over 200 refereed research papers in these areas.
-Dr. Xu is an Associate Editor of IEEE Trans. on Multimedia, ACM Trans. on Multimedia Computing, Communications and Applications and ACM/Springer Multimedia Systems Journal.
-He received the Best Associate Editor Award of ACM Trans. on Multimedia Computing, Communications and Applications in 2012 and the Best Editorial Member Award of ACM/Springer Multimedia Systems Journal in 2008.
-He served as Program Chair of ACM Multimedia 2009.
-He has served as associate editor, guest editor, general chair, program chair, area/track chair, special session organizer, session chair and TPC member for over 20 IEEE and ACM prestigious multimedia journals, conferences and workshops.
+He has hold 50+ granted/pending patents and published over 400 refereed research papers including 100+ IEEE/ACM Trans. papers in these areas.
+Prof. Xu serves as Editor-in-Chief of Multimedia Systems Journal and Associate Editor of ACM Trans. on Multimedia Computing, Communications and Applications.
+He received the Best Paper Awards of ACM Multimedia 2016, 2016 ACM Trans. on Multimedia Computing, Communications and Applications and 2017 IEEE Multimedia.
+He served as Associate Editor of IEEE Transactions on Multimedia and Program Chair of ACM Multimedia 2009.
+He has served as associate editor, guest editor, general chair, program chair, area/track chair and TPC member for over 20 IEEE and ACM prestigious multimedia journals, conferences and workshops.
 He is an ACM Distinguished Scientist, IEEE Fellow, and IAPR Fellow.

 Abstract: The explosion of social media has led to various Online Social Networking (OSN) services.
 Today's typical netizens are using a multitude of OSN services.
 Exploring the user-contributed cross-OSN heterogeneous data is critical to connect between the separated data islands and facilitate value mining from big social multimedia.
 From the perspective of data fusion, understanding the association among cross-OSN data is fundamental to advanced social media analysis and applications.
 From the perspective of user modeling, exploiting the available user data on different OSNs contributes to an integrated online user profile and thus improved customized social media services.
 This talk will introduce a user-centric research paradigm for cross-OSN mining and applications and some pilot works along two basic tasks: (1) From users: cross-OSN association mining and (2) For users: cross-OSN user modeling.